awsdocs/amazon-application-discovery-user-guide/doc_source/export-data.md

 1. Copy the URL generated in the previous step and paste it in a browser to download the zip file with collected data of the discovered servers\.

-## Export Agent Collected Data Using the Console<a name="export-data-console"></a>
+## Export agent collected data using the console<a name="export-data-console"></a>

-Exporting agent collected data from the console is limited to one agent when you are on the detail page for a specific server\.
-There, you can find the server's export jobs listed at the bottom of the screen, underneath **Exports**\.
-If no export jobs yet exist, the table is empty\.
+Exporting agent collected data from the console is limited to one agent, when you are on the detail page for a specific server\.
+On the detail page, you can find the server's export jobs listed at the bottom of the screen, underneath **Exports**\.
+If no export jobs exist, the table is empty\.
 You can run up to five exports of server data at a time\.

 **To export collected data about a discovered server**